ThibChss/Study_Advisor_Test/README.md

 ## Setup
-For it's first launch run the following command :
+For the first launch please run the following command :

 ```
 bundle install